kHarshit/kHarshit.github.io/_posts/2018-03-23-scaling-vs-normalization.md

 ## Standardization

-Standardization transforms your data such that the resulting distribution has a mean of 0 and a standard deviation of 1.
+Standardization *(also called z-score normalization)* transforms your data such that the resulting distribution has a mean of 0 and a standard deviation of 1.

 $$x' = \frac{x - x_{mean}}{\sigma}$$